skip to content

 In addition to having a skill or service you can offer (more on that in a minute), make sure you have the following:

 Website: The first thing you’ll need to start making money as a freelancer is a website.
 This is how prospective clients will find you, and you can use your site to show off your services, testimonials, and portfolio pieces.
-You can set up your website for free with Podia in an afternoon, and there are pre-made sections for answering FAQs, sharing client reviews, and showing off your past work.
-Podia also has email marketing (which is free for your first 100 subscribers), lead magnets, and email sign up forms so you can start growing your email list with potential clients. ( Set up your freelancer website for free today !)
+You can set up your website with Podia in an afternoon, and there are pre-made sections for answering FAQs, sharing client reviews, and showing off your past work.
+Podia also has email marketing (which is free for your first 100 subscribers), lead magnets, and email sign up forms so you can start growing your email list with potential clients.
+(Set up your freelancer website for free today!)

 Software: As a freelancer, you’ll likely need to provide your own tools and software to run your business.